shritesh/webvm/README.md

 WebVM
 -------

+*WebVM is still under heavy development but it is close to release with some changes still needed!*

 WebVM is a project geared towards providing a DOM interaction layer between different projects built either in WebAssembly, Zig, Golang or Rust.
 Interacting with the DOM is at times not as performant or somewhat impossible due to the nature of whatever language being used.